 Usually, you don't have to grease tart pans, and many tart pans come with a non-stick finish which ensures easy unmolding of tarts.
+Even if a tart pan isn't non-stick, I still don't grease it.
 That being said, if you have a feeling that your tart may stick to the pan or you are concerned, greasing and flouring the tart pan will help ensure that your tart will come out of the pan after baking.
 It's really up to you and make sure to follow the recommendations written in your recipe.

-How do you fit the dough into a tart pan
+How to fit the dough into a tart pan